 Our longer-term success depends on, among many other factors, the acquisition and drilling of commercial grade crude oil properties and on the prevailing sales prices for crude oil along with associated operating expenses.
-The volatile nature of the energy markets makes it difficult to estimate future prices of crude oil; however, any prolonged period of depressed prices would have a material adverse effect on our results of operations and financial condition.
+The volatile nature of the energy markets makes it difficult to estimate future prices of crude oil and natural gas; however, any prolonged period of depressed prices or market volatility, would have a material adverse effect on our results of operations and financial condition.

-Our operations are focused on identifying and evaluating prospective crude oil properties and funding projects that we believe have the potential to produce crude oil in commercial quantities.
+Our operations are focused on identifying and evaluating prospective crude oil properties and funding projects that we believe have the potential to produce crude oil or natural gas in commercial quantities.
 We conduct all of our drilling, exploration and production activities in the United States, and all of our revenues are derived from sales to customers within the United States.
 Currently, we are in the process of developing a multi-well oilfield project in Kern County, California and an exploratory joint drilling project in Michigan.